Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Services like Gmail give you login privileges to other sites.
 Privacy buffs may scoff at this, but for some users, speedy login is a necessity.

-Instead of creating multiple accounts, you can login to various sites and apps with your Google account.
+Instead of creating multiple accounts, you can log in to various sites and apps with your Google account.

 How Much Does it Cost?

 Some people shy away from using anonymous email, because of the associated costs.
 After all, services like Gmail and Hotmail are free.
-But, these services do run ads in your email account to make up for the “free” service.
+However, these services do run ads in your email account to make up for the “free” service.

 The question becomes:

-Would you rather pay for your email service with cash, or with your personal information that’s sold to third-party advertisers?
+Would you rather pay for your email service with cash or with your personal information that’s sold to third-party advertisers?

 You’ll find a variety of paid and free anonymous email options.

 There are pricier anonymous email services.
-But, you’ll also find a ton of free and cheap options.
+But you’ll also find a ton of free and cheap options.

-Individual costs for an anonymous email account range from $25—$80+ for the entire year, with an average monthly cost of $5 per month.
+Individual costs for an anonymous email account range from $35—$95+ for the entire year, with an average monthly cost of $7 per month.

-And that’s just for the premium accounts, which are equipped with extra storage, and security features.
+And that’s just for the premium accounts, which are equipped with extra storage and security features.

 Almost every anonymous email provider also offers free accounts.
 These accounts are limited by the amount of email storage provided or the number of emails you can send per month.

-How to Create Anonymous Email Account
+How to Create an Anonymous Email Account

 Creating an anonymous email account is similar to creating any other form of email account.

-For the tutorial below we’ll setup a free account with ProtonMail.
-The only limitation to the free account is the amount of storage provided.
-You’ll still have access to all the privacy features.
+For the tutorial below we’ll setup a free account with ProtonMail (now called Proton Mail).
+The free account provides 1GB of storage and up to 150 messages per day.

 protonmail homepage